AMC Ambassador: 1963

 Sales were brisk, and the redesign was billed a success, with Motor Trend Magazine bestowing Car of the Year status on the entire 1963 Rambler line, including the Ambassador.
-The marketing formula for the Ambassador generated record sales for the model with buyers favoring more luxury and features as evidenced by the Ambassador 990 models outselling the 880 versions by nearly 2-to-1, while the base 800 model was less popular and had a total of 43 two-door sedans built for the year.
+The marketing formula for the Ambassador generated record sales for the model, with buyers favoring more luxury and features, as evidenced by the Ambassador 990 models outselling the 880 versions by nearly two-to-one, while the base 800 model was less popular and had a total of 43 two-door sedans built for the year.
 The automaker did not have the resources of GM, Ford, and Chrysler, nor the sales volume to spread out its new model tooling and advertising costs over large production volumes; however, Richard Teague "turned these economical cars into smooth, streamlined beauties with tons of options and V-8 pep".

 1964

-The 1964 model year introduced minor trim changes and new options for the Ambassador line as AMC's emphasis was on the transformed Rambler American compact-sized models.
+The 1964 model year introduced minor trim changes and new options for the Ambassador line as AMC emphasized the transformed Rambler American compact-sized models.
 The "electric-shaver" grille on the 1963 model was replaced with a flush-mounted design, and the engine and transmission options were widened.
 A two-door hardtop body style called 990-H was added for the first time since 1957.
 The base 880 models were dropped from the line.